arc80/plywood/repos/plywood/docs/Developing/NewModules.md

         args->addTarget(Visibility::Private, "runtime");
     }

 The name of the function itself (in this case, `module_PrimeSieve`) isn't really important, except that it must be unique across all `.modules.cpp` files in the current repo.
-By convention, the name of the function starts with `module_`.
+By convention, the function name usually starts with `module_`.

 Each time PlyTool instantiates a [compilation target](KeyConcepts#targets), such as when running [`plytool generate`](PlyTool), it calls a module function like the one above to initialize the target.